Jordan Knight: Early life and career

-Jordan Nathaniel Marcel Knight was born in Worcester, Massachusetts, but holds American and Canadian citizenship.
-His parents are Canadian, his father is from Meaford, Ontario and his mother is from Dunnville, Ontario.
-He is the youngest of 6 children: Allison, Sharon, David, Christopher, and Jonathan.
-His father is an Episcopal priest.

-Before fame, he played in a youth baseball league in Dorchester, Massachusetts.
+Knight was born in Worcester, Massachusetts, the youngest of six children to Canadian parents of English, Scottish and German descent; his father Allan Knight, an Episcopal priest, is from Meaford, Ontario and his mother Marlene (née Putnam) is from Dunnville, Ontario.
+Consequently, Knight holds dual American and Canadian citizenship.
+Before achieving fame, he played in a youth baseball league in Dorchester, Massachusetts.

 Jordan was almost 14 years old in 1984 when he joined New Kids on the Block, a band assembled in Boston by producer Maurice Starr.
-His fellow members included his brother Jonathan Knight, as well as Joey McIntyre, Donnie Wahlberg, and Danny Wood.
+His fellow members included his older brother Jonathan, as well as Joey McIntyre, Donnie Wahlberg, and Danny Wood.
 Over the next few years, he began writing songs and teaching himself piano and keyboard instruments.
-Starr, who wrote much of the New Kids material, was reluctant to add his work to the band's repertoire.
+Starr, who wrote much of the New Kids' material, was reluctant to add his work to the band's repertoire.
+One night while the band was on tour in 1989, Knight noticed Tommy Page playing piano at a hotel one night and approached him, and the two played piano together for a period of time.
+Knight played Page a verse from what would become "I'll Be Your Everything", a song that he wanted to save for a future solo project.
+The two later collaborated on finishing the song, and Page asked if he could record it for his upcoming album.
+Knight agreed and co-produced the track, and fellow band members Wood and Wahlberg contributed, respectively co-writing and co-producing the song.
+"I'll Be Your Everything" became a hit single for Page upon its release in February 1990, topping the US Billboard Hot 100 chart for a week that April, spending thirteen weeks in the top 40, and eventually being certified gold by the RIAA.

+The group originally disbanded in 1994 but reunited in 2008, scoring 2 top 40 hits and embarking on a successful tour.
+In the fall of 2010, they teamed with the Backstreet Boys (BSB), creating the boy band NKOTBSB, and toured in summer 2011.

 New Kids on the Block have sold over 80 million records worldwide, generated hundreds of million of dollars in concert revenues and paved the way for later boy bands like Backstreet Boys and *NSYNC.
-New Kids on the Block disbanded in 1994, but reunited in 2008.